tkeskita/smoothMesh/README.md

 - `-orthogonalBlendingFraction` (**Warning: experimental feature!**) is the fraction by which the edges touching the boundary faces are forced towards orthogonal direction (default 0.3)
-- `-qualityControl true` (**Warning: experimental feature!**) enables the point quality criteria, which freezes point to current location if moving the point would decrease the point quality (if variance of edge-edge angles of all faces meeting at the point would increase)

-The following parameters are applied to limit squishing of cells near concave features:
+- `-qualityControl true` (**Warning: experimental feature!
+WIP**) enables extra quality constraints for smoothing.
+The constraints limit the tendency of smoothing to compress cells and create self-intersecting faces near concave features.
+That can happen if the mesh contains skewed faces or cells with low determinant (`cellDeterminant` according to `checkMesh`).
+When enabled, the following options affect the results:

   - `-minEdgeLength` defines edge length below which edge points are fully frozen at their current location (default 0.02)
   - `-maxEdgeLength` defines edge length above which edge vertices are fully free to move, without any constraints (default 1.001 * minEdgeLength)

 ## Usage examples